 Alligator is a classic protein around Louisiana and for good reason.
 The lean white meat has plenty of flavor, plus it can be a lot of fun to feast on an animal that could just as easily feast on us.
-Although we’ve witnessed the rapid rise of Swamp People (its seventh season starts in February), alligator dishes remain popular.

 There’s really no limit to what you can do with alligator meat.
 Golden-fried nuggets of well-seasoned alligator are fun to pop in your mouth, while a tender alligator sauce piquant works well at a large gathering of family and friends.
 For the adventurous, the Ready Portion Meat Company makes alligator and beef hamburger patties.
 And, of course, there’s the all-time favorite: blackened alligator.